Personal Injury Claims are at an all-time high in the UK but there is still a lot of confusion around key issues relating to these claims.

-Another exception to the three year rule is for claims that are being dealt with by the Criminal Injuries Compensation Authority (CICA) that relate to attacks or assaults.
-In this case the deadline is two years.
+Another exception to the three-year rule is for claims that are being dealt with by the Criminal Injuries Compensation Authority (CICA) that relate to attacks or assaults.
+In these cases, the deadline is two years.

-If you or a family member is injured outside of the UK, then the rules for time limit for personal injury claims might be different.
-Each country has their own laws so if you have been injured outside the UK; you should seek out legal advice to find out exactly what the time limits for that particular country are.
+If you or a family member is injured outside of the UK, then the rules for the time limits for personal injury claims may differ.
+Each country has their own laws so if you have suffered an injury outside the UK; you should seek legal advice to find out exactly what the time limits for that particular country are.

-Whilst three years might seem like a generous amount of time to make a claim, it is still important to get a personal injury claim in motion as quickly as possible for a few different reasons.
+Three years might seem like a generous amount of time to make a claim, it is still important to get a Personal Injury Claim in motion as soon as possible, here are a few reasons why;